frenio/atai/README.md

 # atai
-An attempt at a minimalist, flexible deep learning framework for diverse models.
+Atomic AI - an attempt at a minimalist, flexible deep learning framework for diverse models.